wvchallenges/se-challenge-expenses/README.markdown

 * Run `rails s` to start the server.
 * Visit [http://localhost:3000](http://localhost:3000).

-## What I like this implementation
+## What I like about this implementation

 The UI.
 I spent some time laying-out the UI so it kind of looks like how real expenses data may be displayed.
 Here Bootstrap saved me quite a bit of time.